-Some studies have suggested that 60% of pets in the United States are overweight, leading to a variety of health problems for our four-legged friends.
+Studies suggest that 60% of pets in the United States are overweight, leading to a variety of health problems for our four-legged friends.

-Being overweight results in greater stress on the joints as well as the heart, makes our pets more prone to injury and surgery, and shortening their lives.
+Being overweight results in greater stress on the joints as well as the heart, making our pets more prone to injury and surgery, and shortening their lives.

 Weigh your pet regularly.
-The easiest technique for weighing your dog at home is to step on your scale alone first.
-Then, holding your dog in your arms, step on the scale for a second time.
+At home, weigh yourself first.
+Then, holding your Cavalier in your arms, step on the scale for a second time.

-Take a good look at your dog (from above, i.e. an “aerial view”) and follow these guidelines:
+Take a good look at your dog (from above, i.e., an “aerial view”) and follow these guidelines:

 If your dog’s ribs are noticeable to the eye and too easily felt, and if his waist below the ribs is pronounced, then your pet is too thin.

-You won’t generally see your dog’s ribs if he is at his ideal weight, although you should easily feel them through only a slight layer of fat over your dog’s ribs.
+You won’t generally see your dog’s ribs if he is at his ideal weight, although you should be able to feel them through only a slight layer of fat over your dog’s ribs.

-If your pet is overweight, you won’t be able to see your pet’s ribs or easily feel them because of the moderate layer of fat over his ribs.
+If your Cavalier is overweight, you won’t be able to see his ribs or easily feel them because of the moderate layer of fat over his ribs.

-Abdominal fat will be heavy and your dog won’t appear to have a waist as his abdomen will be distended.
+Abdominal fat will be heavy, and your dog won’t appear to have a waist as his abdomen will be distended.

 The best medicine is always prevention.
 Your goal should be to keep your dog from becoming overweight in the first place.